“HELPING PEOPLE RISE ABOVE WITH RESPONSIVE COUNSELLING & PSYCHOLOGICAL SERVICES”

 I am a fourth year Clinical Psychology Ph.D. student at Dalhousie University.
 As a part of my training, I am expected to gain experience by completing a number of community practica.
 To date, my clinical work has included assessment and intervention work with children, adolescent, and adults from a variety of populations.
 Specifically, I have completed placements within the forensics system, in community mental health, and on inpatient units.
 I have worked with individuals struggling with psychotic, mood, anxiety, post-traumatic, substance-related, disruptive behaviour, and personality disorders.
 My training has been grounded in Cognitive-Behavioural (CBT) theory – including experience with third-wave psychotherapies like Acceptance and Commitment Therapy (ACT) and Dialectical Behaviour Therapy (DBT).

-I will be at Lesley Hartman and Associates for a year, beginning September 2016.
+I will be at Lesley Hartman and Associates until December 2017.
 Here, I will work with individuals diagnosed with Borderline Personality Disorder (BPD).
 Under Dr. Amber Fougere’s supervision, I will co-facilitate DBT skills groups, see clients individually, and conduct psycho-diagnostic and other psychological assessments.
 I look forward to working with a new team and to helping clients better understand themselves and those things that make them truly unique!

 B.Sc., Clinical Psychology Master's Student